tedhinklater/Jellypane/README.md

 ```

-Or use the version below if you don't want the scroll-snap feature (browsers are great but JMP really does not like it, for example)
+Or use the version below if you don't want the scroll-snap feature (desktop/mobile browsers are great and so is JMP on mobile, but desktop JMP really does not like the snap version)

 ```css